 "Part of our reengineering is all about moving at lightning speed.
-In this brave new world that we envision, what our clients want is breakthrough, brilliant, business-building work without the bureaucracy and dragged-out timelines.
+In this brave new world that we envision, what our clients At the outset of lockdown, the agency created the in-house #StayHome campaign, designed to spread awareness of best pandemic practices - winning praise from both Buzzfeed and the United Nations.

+want is breakthrough, brilliant, business-building work without the bureaucracy and dragged-out timelines.
 And that's what we're built for.
 We think it's the new reality - even when we return to the office."